jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/tools/visuals.md

 To handle this, I use [clipchamp](https://clipchamp.com/en/) — a surprisingly good online tool (yes, it’s from Microsoft!) that lets you combine visuals, sound, and subtitles.
 It’s simple, intuitive, and free for solo developers.
 Just works.
+Locally I use [HandBrake](https://handbrake.fr) to convert Videos from mov to mp4.

 ### TrueType Fonts